apallath/GameOfLife/README.md

 # Game of Life

-C++ implementation of Conway's Game of Life, with OpenMP and MPI parallelization (TODO).
+C++ implementation of Conway's Game of Life with OpenMP parallelization.

 ## Status